String amplitudes and mutual information in confining backgrounds: the partonic behavior: acknowledgments

 \section{acknowledgments}

-We would like to thank Dorin Weissman for sharing his codes and useful discussions.
-I also thank Stephen Angus and Jesus Cruz Rojas for reading the manuscrip and their comments.
+I would like to thank Dorin Weissman, Jacob Sonnenschein and Mao Tian Tan for useful discussions.
 This work has been supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
-It has also been supported by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City - and by the National Research Foundation of Korea (NRF) funded by the Korean government (MSIT) (grant numbers 2021R1F1A1048531 and 2021R1A2C1010834).
+It has also been supported by the Korean Local Governments - Gyeongsangbuk-do Province and Pohang City - and by the National Research Foundation of Korea (NRF) funded by the Korean government (MSIT) (grant number 2021R1A2C1010834).